-Boracay is a small island of only four square miles.
+The little island of Boracay is small, measuring only four square miles.

 White Beach is the prominent part of the island and is divided into three “stations” or areas where the ferry has a stop.
 Station 3 is where the ferries from Caticlan let passengers off onto the island of Boracay.